Review | Loch Lomond Waterfront Lodges, Scotland

 [AD: we stayed at Loch Lomond Waterfront free of charge, in exchange for a review.]

-Sometimes travelling with a toddler can leave you in need of another holiday to recover from it, so, just a few weeks after our trip to the Highlands, last week we were off again – this time to the beautiful Loch Lomond Waterfront Lodges, in the Trossachs.
+Last week we followed up our recent trip to the Highlands with a short stay at the beautiful Loch Lomond Waterfront Lodges, in the Trossachs.
 And this time we took my parents with us to look after Max : well, my mum’s birthday was coming up,and what better way to celebrate than by getting up significantly earlier than usual to change someone’s nappy?
 Exactly.
 Happy birthday, mum!

 If you’re going to be changing nappies, though, I have to say, this is a pretty scenic place to do it.
 As the name suggests, Loch Lomond Waterfront is located right on the (bonnie, bonnie) banks of Great Britain’s largest lake, (Or “loch,” as we Scots would have it.) and it’s a collection of five star luxury self-catering lodges, each of which has its own hot tub, and views out over the water:

-There are a few different styles of accommodation to choose from here: we were in the ‘Cawdor’, which you can see at the top right of the first image.
-It’s one of the ‘Diamond’ lodges, which have larger hot tubs, kingsized beds, and uninterrupted views – amongst other things.
-Ours was a two-bed, three-bath lodge, and it had absolutely everything we could possibly have needed for our stay, including a travel cot and high-chair for Max, a fully-fitted kitchen, and plenty of room for four adults and one toddler:
+There are a few different styles of accommodation to choose from here: we were in the ‘Cawdor, which is one of the ‘Diamond’ lodges, which have larger hot tubs, kingsized beds, and uninterrupted views – amongst other things.
+Ours was a two-bed, three-bath lodge, and it had absolutely everything we could possibly have needed for our stay, including a travel cot and high-chair for Max, a fully-fitted kitchen, and plenty of room for four adults and one toddler.

 How did it measure up against the hotel criteria I laid out in my ‘7 Things All Hotel Rooms Should Have’ post, though?
 Pretty well, actually: let’s see…